-An influx of Filipino immigrants in the State of New Jersey happened in the 1970s.
-This could have been brought about by the proximity of the state from New York City.
-By the early '90s, Jersey City had the largest concentration of Filipinos in the State of New Jersey.
+It was in the 1970s when the State of New Jersey saw an influx of Filipino immigrants.
+This could have been brought about by the proximity of New York City where there were also a big presence of Filipino immigrants.
+By the early 1990s, Jersey City had the largest concentration of Filipinos in the State of New Jersey.

 Filipino professionals in various fields of education, medical, engineering, business, and other professionals started calling Jersey City home thereby contributing to its economic renaissance.
 Filipinos started organizing the community and while there were numerous Filipino organizations in Hudson County, most of them were focused in helping the Philippines.

-Linda Mayo, the first Asian elected official in Hudson County and former Jersey City Deputy Mayor, recognized the need for a culturally competent non-profit organization.
-Linda Mayo pioneered the founding of PACCAL with the help of a group of World War II veterans headed by the late Sir Col. Mariano S. Aureus.
+Linda Mayo, the first Asian elected official in Hudson County and former Jersey City Deputy Mayor, recognized the need for creating a non-profit organization that would serve the needs of the Filipino diaspora.
+Linda pioneered the founding of PACCAL with the help of a group of World War II veterans headed by the late Sir Col. Mariano S. Aureus.
 Linda held the position of PACCAL, president for twelve years and since then became the Executive Director implementing programs and services.
-Linda is also the founder and former president of the Ladies for Rizal, Inc., New Jersey Chapter, USA an official affiliate of the “Kababaihang Rizalista, Inc.,” an international organization with headquarters based in the Philippines.
+Linda was also the founder and former president of the Ladies for Rizal, Inc., New Jersey Chapter, USA an official affiliate of the “Kababaihang Rizalista, Inc.,” an international organization with headquarters based in the Philippines.

 The first issue tackled by PACCAL was housing for Filipino seniors.
 They helped seniors in the process of applying in different Jersey City Senior Housing buildings.
 The first successful applicants PACCAL helped in Harborview Senior housing were WWII veterans and through them other Filipinos followed suit.
 PACCAL was the first support group of PAVO, Inc. in its fight for equity and continues to help the veterans.